Danceability, A New Definition of Bridge Index: The danceability index is equal to the bridge index

 \begin{proof}

-Since the bridge index is an upper bound for the danceability index, as proved in Proposition \ref{prop:upperbound}, it suffices to show that the reverse inequality is true.
-That is, we will show that for any knot $K$, $br(K)\leq da(K)$.
+Since the bridge index is an upper bound for the danceability index, as proved in \autoref{prop:upperbound}, it suffices to show that the reverse inequality is true.
+That is, we will show that for any link $K$, $br(K)\leq da(K)$.
 For this proof, we use the over-first rule to compute the danceability index.

-Let $K$ be a knot with $da(K)=k$ and suppose $D$ is an oriented diagram for $K$ that admits a $k$-dance-over configuration.
-By Lemma \ref{lem:startatbridge}, we can assume that the dancers' initial points are all at the start of bridges.

-If every bridge of $D$ has a dancer's initial starting point on it, then for the diagram $D$, $br(D)=da(D)$ which then implies that $br(K)\leq da(K)$.
+Let $K$ be a link with $da(K)=k$ and suppose $D$ is an oriented diagram for $K$ that admits a $k$-dance-over configuration.
+By \autoref{lem:startatbridge}, we can assume that the dancers' initial points are all at the start of bridges.
+If every bridge of $D$ has exactly one dancer's initial starting point on it, then for the diagram $D$, $br(D)=da(D)$ which then implies that $br(K)\leq da(K)$.
 So, suppose $br(D)\geq da(D)$.
 Then, there is a bridge of $D$ without a dancer's initial point on it, and there must be a dancer, denoted dancer $A$, whose path traverses at least two bridges.
 Let $a$ denote the initial point of dancer $A$.
-The path of dancer $A$ starts just after an underpass (at the start of a bridge), followed by a bridge with at least one overpass, then an underpass, then a second bridge, and an underpass (and possibly more), as shown in the Figure \ref{fig:path_and_slide}(A.).
+The path of dancer $A$ starts just after an underpass (at the start of a bridge), followed by a bridge with at least one overpass, then an underpass, then a second bridge, and an underpass (and possibly more), as shown in \autoref{fig:path_and_slide} (A.).

-Following Figure \ref{fig:path_and_slide}(A.), since the $k$-dance-over configuration for $D$ uses the over-first rule, dancer $A$ can freely dance along the first bridge and cross over overpass 1, but then must wait to pass under underpass 2 until other dancers have traveled over those crossings.
+Following \autoref{fig:path_and_slide} (A.), since the $k$-dance-over configuration for $D$ uses the over-first rule, dancer $A$ can freely dance along the first bridge and cross over overpass 1, but then must wait to pass under underpass 2 until other dancers have traveled over those crossings.
 Once all crossings in underpass 2 have been cleared, dancer $A$ can freely pass under underpass 2 and then over the next bridge over the overpass 2.
-This implies that none of the crossings in underpass 2 can occur as a crossing in overpass 2 (otherwise dancer $A$ would have to traverse a crossing in underpass 2 as the understand first in order to pass over the crossing later, which violates the over-first rule).
+This implies that none of the crossings in underpass 2 can occur as a crossing in overpass 2 (otherwise dancer $A$ would have to traverse a crossing in underpass 2 as the under-stand first in order to pass over the crossing later, which violates the over-first rule).